How Retirement Lab Compares to Other Retirement Calculators

 Boldin

 Boldin (formerly NewRetirement) bundles retirement projections with planner-style modules for U.S.-specific decisions like Social Security claiming, Roth conversion timing, and Medicare.
-The simulation supports both Monte Carlo and deterministic projections with U.S. federal and state tax modeling.
+The simulation supports both Monte Carlo (1,000 paths) and deterministic projections with U.S. federal and state tax modeling.
 A free tier exists; the PlannerPlus tools require a paid subscription and a registered account.
 International tax modeling is not the focus.
 Visit boldin.com.

 Frequently asked questions